tadmn/visage/README.md

 &nbsp;&nbsp;&nbsp;Automatically groups shapes for efficient GPU rendering.

 - **Blend Modes**
-&nbsp;&nbsp;&nbsp;Supports blending layers with additive, subtractive or by drawing a custom stencil
+&nbsp;&nbsp;&nbsp;Supports blending layers with additive, subtractive or by drawing a custom mask for the UI to pass through

 - **Shaders**
 &nbsp;&nbsp;&nbsp;Write shaders once and transpile them for Direct3d, Metal and OpenGL